JustMyName-AndStuff/YAGPDB-CC/README.md

 # Yet-Another-Reaction-Ticket-System
-***Reaction Ticket Systems for YAGPDB seem to be quite popular so I decided to make my own as I didn't like the fact that other systems used so many ccs.***
+***Reaction Ticket Systems for YAGPDB seem to be quite popular so I decided to make my own as I didn't like the fact that other systems used so many ccs.
+Keep in mind these Custom Commands are NOT stand-alone, you either add all or none!***

 **The benefits this system has over the standard ticket system:**